keertan-copart/swagger_ui_documenter/README.md

   def initialize

-    pay_load = [
+    pay_load = [  # array of hashes

       {
-        "name":"status",
-        "in":"query", # if this data should be sent in the query; note: the path variables are not needed to be included in payload.
-        "description":"Status values that need to be considered for filter", "required":true,  # assign false if not a required parameter "type":"array",
-        "items":
+        "name" => "simple_example",
+        "in" => "body",
+        "description" => "simple description",
+        "required" => true,
+        "type" => "string"
+        },

       {
-            "type":"string",
-            "enum":["available","pending","sold"],
-            "default":"available"
+        "name" => "status",
+        "in" => "query", # if this data should be sent in the query; note: the path variables are not needed to be included in payload.
+        "description" => "Status values that need to be considered for filter", "required" => true,  # assign false if not a required parameter "type" => "array", # if type is array, then items have to be defined, or else not needed.
+        "items" => {
+            "type" => "string",
+            "enum" => ["available","pending","sold"],  # if enum, else not required; Note: notice its an array of possible values
+            "default" => "available" # if an enum, then default is needed.
           }
         },

       {
-            "in":"body",
-            "name":"body",
+        "name" => "body",
+        "in" => "body",
-            "description":"Pet object that needs to be added to the store", "required":true,
+        "description" => "Pet object that needs to be added to the store", "required" => true,

         # if the data to be sent is of a particular format, defined already then add a reference to it.
-            # or  if you want to define a custom format, define it in ref_schema. see 'inside response.rb' for more details on format
+        # or if you want to define a custom format, define it in ref_schema. see 'Inside response.rb' for more details on format

-            "schema":
-            {
-              "$ref":"#/definitions/Pet"
+        "schema" =>{
+            "$ref":"#/definitions/Category"  # this Category is already defined in your project }
         }
-        }
     ]

     ref_schema = {
-      # for details on ref_schema, go down and see 'inside response.rb'
+      # for details on ref_schema, go down and see 'Inside response.rb'
       }
   end
 end